hootyhoot/book-recommender/README.md

 You can then access the site on  http://0.0.0.0:5000

 ## Prerequisites
+- .env file with OpenAI API key under 'openai_key'

-Packages installed from the requirements.txt
+- Packages installed from the requirements.txt